euberdeveloper/flatland/README.md

 # c++

 Here there is the solution.
 After compiling it, run the executable file with two arguments: the first is the N size of the input that will be generated, the second is a boolean that says if you want to write the solution.

+# theory

+The demonstration that the solution works